Daniel-Nikpayuk/nik/README.md

 Basically, with the semiotic space, we can combinatorially prescribe any representation or order of representation we want in regards to the context being described; it is a basic trait of human language design: Natural language is adaptive.
-Regardless, this freedom to imbue is still gradual---over any short period of time, things remain fairly stable, otherwise it would be hard to communicate in a social setting.
-We'd all be speaking different languages.
-This system of constraints that make up the media space is a mediator of meaning: media constructs are semantics.
+Regardless, this freedom to imbue is still gradual---over any short period of time, things remain fairly stable---otherwise it would be hard to communicate in a social setting.
+We'd all be speaking different languages thinking we were speaking the same one.
+We actually kind of do that anyway, but we somehow manage.
+In anycase, this system of constraints that makes up the media space is a mediator of meaning: media constructs are semantics.

 There's one last important feature of a technology space: It is *recursive*.
 A technology space is decomposed into its context, semiotics, and media, but each of these spaces themselves are technology spaces: meaning each can be broken